lacc-ufmg/QSARModelingPyInterfaces/README.md

 $ conda activate QSARModelingPy
 ```

+> Please, note that you _must_ activate your virtual environment each time your terminal has been restarted.
+You'll get a visual clue that it's active by looking for `(QSARModelingPy)` at beginning of your shell line.

 ### Using in command line

 You're ready.
 Enter the right directory and do what you need.